orbit-love/orbit-model/README.md

 Orbit 4 is our Observers.
 These are folks who’ve read our blog posts, watched our talks, kicked the tires with one of our sample apps, or just followed us on twitter.
 Relative to the other levels, there are a lot of observers.
 But at some point in the future, many of these observers might need our technology for something, so we must stay top of mind with them.

-## Gravitational force (sum of gravities)
+## Total Gravity

-- Orbit is a model for increasing the gravity of individual community members and the gravitational force of the whole community
+Orbit is a model for increasing the gravity of individual members and the total gravity of the whole community.
+Over time, if a community doesn’t maintain enough total gravity, it’s likely to see its members pulled away to other places.
-- Your community should attract people, pull them in.
-Welcoming people and high-quality resources make communities attractive.
-- Over time, if a community doesn’t maintain enough gravitational force, it’s likely to lose its members to other technologies.

 # Other Concepts